kchen53/kchen53/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on my new project TutorMe!
+- 🌱 I’m currently learning more about Python and AI/ML

 <!--
 **kchen53/kchen53** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.